jady-sec/SOAR-EDR/README.md

 ## Inspirations and Acknowledgments

 This project was inspired by the [MYDFIR SOAR project](https://youtu.be/Gs1pYJfWv7k?si=HPL_kqe5mb8GUF_P) , which provided a foundational idea for integrating EDR with SOAR tools.
-While we drew inspiration from its structure, we took different paths, including custom deduplication in LimaCharlie, interactive Slack buttons with button value encoding for sid, VirusTotal enrichment, and Tines-specific templates for isolation and messaging.
-Significant developments were made to handle duplicates, add confirmations/deletes, and ensure end-to-end automation.
+While I drew inspiration from its structure, we took different paths, including custom deduplication in LimaCharlie, interactive Slack buttons with button value encoding for sid, and VirusTotal enrichment.

-Thanks to the MYDFIR team for the initial spark!
-If you're interested in similar workflows, check out their repo.

 ## Overview
 The system detects LaZagne runs on Windows endpoints, sends alerts to Slack for analyst review, and automates quarantine (network isolation) or ignore actions.
 Key features: